 Robinair 34288 CoolTech AC Recharge Unit

-For those with a fleet of cars or run a garage, you may want to choose the better option of a professional AC recharge unit.
-Of course, it is a more expensive route to take but in the long run it will pay for itself and be easier to use.
+For those with a fleet of cars or run a garage, you may want to choose a professional AC recharge unit such as the Robinair CoolTech.
+It is a more expensive route to take but in the long run it will pay for itself and be far easier to use.

 The CoolTech uses a simple yet intuitive user interface to recover, recycle, evacuate and recharge R124A accurately.
 Unlike many of the alternatives, it offers much better value for money and is the reason why its so popular.